chharvey/counterpoint/docs/spec/data-types.md

 All reference types and value types are subtypes of **Object**, and are instances of [`Object`](./intrinsics.md#object).
 Some specific built-in subtypes of Object are described in the [Intrinsics](./intrinsics.md) chapter.

-#### Unknown
-The **Unknown** type is the Top Type and it represents the set of all possible values.
-Any value or expression is assignable to Unknown, and expressions of type Unknown are accepted almost nowhere.

-Unknown is a supertype of every type, and no type (except Unknown itself) is a supertype of Unknown.
-Unknown is the the “identity element” of the [intersection](#intersection) operation and the “absorption element” of the [union](#union) operation.

 ### Compound Types